The dos and don’ts of single parenting:

-The stigma once associated with single parenting has been replaced in recent years by genuine interest in how single parenting can be a truly positive experience for the family, once the initial shock of divorce or bereavement passes.
+The stigma once associated with single parents has been replaced in recent years by genuine interest in how single parenting can be a truly positive experience for the family, once the initial shock of divorce or bereavement passes.

 The painful experiences behind single parenting need not hurt children or hinder them as they themselves become adults.
 What matters to kids is not how many parents they have present in their life, but emotional interactions, issues at school and conflict with siblings or friends.
 There’s no reason why your kids should feel ‘second best’ compared to peers with different home lives; indeed, new family structures often elicit stronger personal traits and connections that will serve you and them well.
 In this article, we try to explore the benefits and the challenges, aka the dos and don’ts of single parenting today.

 Don’t: Single parent from guilt

 Raising kids without support from another parent is not easy.
 Whether you feel guilty that you didn’t stay with your ex for your kids’ sake or about needing some ‘me time’ occasionally, try to acknowledge and process your feelings, or they’ll stop you fulfilling your true potential.
 Deal with single parenting guilt in a positive, forward-looking way rather than getting stuck in the past, debating with your depressed inner voice.
 Guilt comes from a sense we’ve done something wrong (intentionally or otherwise), failed to fulfil an obligation or live up to a responsibility.
 If you’re a single parent, identifying what’s at the root of that guilt will help you move forward.

 Consider whether the guilt is warranted.
 Is what you’re dealing with an issue you should legitimately feel guilty for?
 If not, let it go.
 If the guilt is legitimate, take steps to rectify this.
 If you messed up, apologize.
 Change your self-talk.
 Consider what you would say to your best friend if he or she were feeling this way.
 You’d probably respond with more compassion than you allow yourself.
 Write a letter to yourself as if you were talking to that friend.
 What words of encouragement would you share with another single parent?